 I cropped the image a little at this stage, and for the final picture, removed the top of the plant in the foreground.
 Other than that not very much processing at all.

 When to do Infrared Landscape Photography

 Here’s the thing – clouds do a great job of filtering infrared light, so you need some clear blue sky for that light to get down to earth.
-To get the best out of infrared photography, the best light is mid summer, midday.
-Golden hour will work, blue hour won’t.
+To get the best out of infrared photography, the best light is mid-summer, midday.
+The golden hour will work, the blue hour won’t.

 I’ve added another post with more detail on Infrared Photography Processing.